-ARRIVING LATE OR LEAVING DURING THE SCHOOL DAY: Children are expected to arrive to school on time.
+Children are expected to arrive at school on time.
 Repeated lateness can impact a child's academic and social participation at school and is often disruptive to the class that is already in session.
 Any student who arrives at school after 8:05 am must check into the Main Office upon arrival.
-Any student who needs to leave school for an appointment during the school day must inform their advisor of the appointment first thing in the morning.
-Parents must send a note and call the Main Office informing the school of the student's appointment.
-The student must then inform the main office of their departure by signing out in the Main Office prior to leaving for the appointment.
-Parents/guardians of Early and Lower School students must sign the student in/out in the main office.
+Any student who needs to leave school for an appointment during the school day must report the pickup in SchoolCues.
+When returning to campus from an appointment, parents/guardians of Early and Lower School students must sign the student in/out in the main office.